AlexandruOlteanu/CompetitiveProgramming/README.md

     3. Day 3 -> 02/01/2024 -> 561 rating

     Solved https://codeforces.com/problemset/problem/1743/D -> 1700 rated in 21 minutes (Good time but it could have been faster of I red carefully that the tests are randomly generated.
-This way I wouldn't have thought of a better solution that simulating all the substrings)
+This way I wouldn't have thought of a better solution that simulating all the substrings) -> Greedy
+    Solved https://codeforces.com/problemset/problem/1368/D -> 1700 rated in 37 minutes (Good time for how hard the problem was) -> Bitmask, Math.
+Then I spent 6 minutes on editoial and tourist solution and found out about a beatiful and faster way of transfering bits to bigger numbers by adding bit k to first cnt numbers where cnt is the number of bits of rang k that I had in total, such a simple solution and I overcomplicated it...

     Total time spent today :  minutes ->  hours